bjornaa/ladim2/doc/source/postprocessing.rst

     pf = ParticleFile("output.nc")

-The ``ds`` method shows the underlying xarray Dataset, which is useful for a quick overview of the content and for more advenced data processing.
+The ``ds`` method shows the underlying xarray Dataset, which is useful for a quick overview of the content and for more advanced data processing.

 The time at a given time step n is given by: